corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 * Get subzone material detailing parameters of a network.
 * See unsigned Network Map data.
 * Sign Network Map.
-* Set the signer service address.
+* Set the Signing Service address.
-* Get the signer service configuration details.
+* Get the Signing Service configuration details.
-* Configure the signer service.
+* Configure the Signing Service.
-* Check your connectivity to the signer service.
+* Check your connectivity to the Signing Service.
 * List all signers currently configured.
-* Get zone material relating to the signer service.
+* Get zone material relating to the Signing Service.

 ### See a list of outstanding certificate signing requests